A territory born out of a stubborn dispute between Melbourne and Sydney

-Canberra, a city featuring an architectural design that affords some of Australia’s finest galleries and museums to be on perfect display is also a town of humble beauty.
+Canberra, a city featuring an architectural design that affords some of Australia’s most beautiful galleries and museums to be on perfect display is also a town of beauty.

 From Lake Burley Griffin to the Mount Ainslie Lookout there are many spots to not only get a view but to appreciate the immediate surroundings.

 Don’t miss these surroundings amongst the political drone that can invade people’s perception of the capital.

 While many locals might say it, you will be surprised.

 Take a walk around the lake and take in the scenery from the centre of the city, view Parliament House, the War Memorial or the campus of ANU.